oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequence_hardware_reuse/README.md

-# `Task Sequence Hardware Reuse` Sample
+# `Hardware Reuse` Sample

-This sample is a tutorial that demonstrates how to use looping and task sequence to achieve FPGA hardware reuse.
+This sample is a tutorial that demonstrates how to reuse hardware in your FPGA designs by using loops and task sequences.

 | Area                 | Description
 |:--                   |:--